damolinx/vscode-macros/README.md

 ## Macro Explorer View

-The **Macro Explorer** [view](https://code.visualstudio.com/docs/getstarted/userinterface#_views) provides a central management hub for all macros and [macro libraries](#macro-libraries) actions.
+The **Macro Explorer** [view](https://code.visualstudio.com/docs/getstarted/userinterface#_views) is your central management hub for [macros](#macros) and [libraries](#macro-libraries).

-* **Macro Library Folders**: configure macro folders, browse their contents, and quickly add, delete, or move macro files around using drag-and-drop.
+* **Macro Library Folders**: configure folders, browse their contents, and add, delete, or move macro files around using drag-and-drop.
-  * **Temporary**: this is a virtual library node that shows all *untitled* macro documents allowing to easily manage in-memory macros (i.e. `untitled` documents).

-* **Macros**: edit, run, or debug macros with one click.
+* **Macros**: edit, run, or debug macros with a single  click.

 * **Macro Run Instances**: see active runs and stop existing ones from the view.

   * **View Running Version**: When a macro is run, the extension captures a snapshot of its source code.
-This action uses that snapshot to diff against the code’s current version.
+This action uses that snapshot to diff against the code's current version.
 This is particularly useful during active macro development, when multiple revisions may be running.
 The version number comes from the corresponding [TextDocument.version](https://code.visualstudio.com/api/references/vscode-api#TextDocument) value.

 The **Macros: Show Macro Explorer** command opens the view and brings it into focus.